skanehira/pst/README.md

 # pst
-This is process manager written in Go.
+This is TUI process monitor written in Go.

 ![](https://i.imgur.com/TUcGDfk.gif)